abel-parada/abel-parada/README.md

 - 🙋‍ I am a chef on a journey to become a **WEB DEVELOPER**.

-- 🛠 Currently involved in the social media app [COOK-IT](https://github.com/abel-parada/COOK-IT).
+- 🛠 Currently working as full stack at [NOKIA](https://www.nokia.com/).

+- 🌱 Studying [FullStackOpen](https://fullstackopen.com/en/) course made by University of Helsinki.

-- 🌱 Studying [FullStack Developer Program](https://en.bc.fi/qualifications/full-stack-web-developer-program/) at Business School Helsinki.
+- 👨‍💻 Completing [FullStack Developer Program](https://en.bc.fi/qualifications/full-stack-web-developer-program/) at Business College Helsinki.

 - 📫 Reach me at dev@abelparada.com